 |440 shots per battery charge||370 shots per battery charge|

 |129 x 98 x 62 mm, 530 g||139 x 98 x 84 mm, 660 g|

 Body comparison: Canon T2i vs Canon R

 The side-by-side display below illustrates the physical size and weight of the Canon T2i and the Canon R. The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T2i – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon R is notably larger (8 percent) than the Canon T2i.
 Moreover, the Canon R is markedly heavier (25 percent) than the T2i.
 It is noteworthy in this context that the Canon R is splash and dust-proof, while the T2i does not feature any corresponding weather-sealing.